Library

-A library is a collection of materials, books or media that are accessible for use and not just for display purposes.
-A library provides physical (hard copies) or digital access (soft copies) materials, and may be a physical location or a virtual space, or both.
-A library's collection can include printed materials and other physical resources in many formats such as DVD, CD and cassette as well as access to information, music or other content held on bibliographic databases.
+A library is a collection of books, and possibly other materials and media, that is accessible for use by its members and members of allied institutions.
+Libraries provide physical (hard copies) or digital (soft copies) materials, and may be a physical location, a virtual space, or both.
+A library's collection normally includes printed materials which can be borrowed, and usually also includes a reference section of publications which may only be utilized inside the premises.
+Resources such as commercial releases of films, television programmes, other video recordings, radio, music and audio recordings may be available in many formats.
+These include DVDs, Blu-rays, CDs, cassettes, or other applicable formats such as microform.
+They may also provide access to information, music or other content held on bibliographic databases.
+In addition, some libraries offer creation stations for makers which offer access to a 3D printing station with a 3D scanner.

-A library, which may vary widely in size, may be organized for use and maintained by a public body such as a government; an institution such as a school or museum; a corporation; or a private individual.
-In addition to providing materials, libraries also provide the services of librarians who are trained and experts at finding, selecting, circulating and organizing information and at interpreting information needs, navigating and analyzing very large amounts of information with a variety of resources.
+Libraries can vary widely in size and may be organised and maintained by a public body such as a government, an institution (such as a school or museum), a corporation, or a private individual.
+In addition to providing materials, libraries also provide the services of librarians who are trained experts in finding, selecting, circulating and organising information while interpreting information needs and navigating and analysing large amounts of information with a variety of resources.
+The area of study is known as library and information science or studies.

-Library buildings often provide quiet areas for studying, as well as common areas for group study and collaboration, and may provide public facilities for access to their electronic resources; for instance: computers and access to the Internet.
-The library's clientele and services offered vary depending on its type: users of a public library have different needs from those of a special library or academic library, for example.
-Libraries may also be community hubs, where programs are delivered and people engage in lifelong learning.
-Modern libraries extend their services beyond the physical walls of a building by providing material accessible by electronic means, including from home via the Internet.
+Library buildings often provide quiet areas for studying, as well as common areas for group study and collaboration, and may provide public facilities for access to their electronic resources, such as computers and access to the Internet.

+The library's clientele and general services offered vary depending on its type, size and sometimes location: users of a public library have different needs from those of a special library or academic library, for example.
+Libraries may also be community hubs, where programmes are made available and people engage in lifelong learning.
+Modern libraries extend their services beyond the physical walls of the building by providing material accessible by electronic means, including from home via the Internet.

 The services that libraries offer are variously described as library services, information services, or the combination "library and information services", although different institutions and sources define such terminology differently.